 PE

 We use a variety of approaches to help our pupils develop fundamental movement skills and gross motor skills.
-This happens during lunch play and the many enrichment activities we offer our children.
+We have weekly PE sessions, and this also happens during lunch play and the many enrichment activities we offer our children.
 We foster teamwork and collaborative skills through our entire curriculum and the use of our We Not Me reward system.

 Topic